Rambo-Li/Leetcode/README.md

     Next operation is not enough for tree element traversal, so you need a stack or queue to hold the branches.
 Recursion is a bit hard to think, but basically any problem that rely on small subproblem and small subproblem is easy can be written in recursion form.
 If there are unknown depth evolved, recursion is mostly the only choice.
 Stack usually put all children on it, but you can vary like putting all left children on it then pop and do it again, which is how to traverse BST in value-order.
 8. Trie.
     --- just like trees with alphabet braching.
+9. Backtracking.
+    --- recursion and you need to do something to the recursion result to get the answer.